macumbista/workshopsynths/README.md

 SoundBoxes are small, primitive electro-acoustic instruments built from a wooden box, a speaker, a small LM386 audio amplifier and a contact microphone.
 They are designed to be built in a single day.
 They can create a variety of drone and reverb-type sounds through feedback between the speaker and microphone, or they can bring out the hidden sounds found within everyday objects.
 They also have small touchpoints which can be used to produce a variety of “circuit bending” sounds by touching with fingers or other semiconductive objects (pencil graphite traces for example), or by connecting with crocodile clips.

+For the time being, all info on this workshop can be found here: http://macumbista.net/?page_id=1897

 2. MACUMBISTA BELGIAN TRIPEL SYNTH

 The Belgian Tripel is a small modular synthesizer project, which can be built over 5 days, housed in a cigar box, and run from either a 9V block battery or a 9V wall adapter (center positive).